ERMETE-Lab/ROSE-ROM4FOAM/_sources/usage/Introduction.md

 This library is conceived to be a collection of solvers to be used in OpenFOAM-v6.

-Three algorithms have been implemented (with their extensions):
+Four algorithms have been implemented (with their extensions):

 1. Proper Orthogonal Decomposition (POD): with projection for the online phase
 2. Empirical Interpolation Method (EIM)